Khaleed/lambda-js/README.md

 ## Goal

 - Create annotated code and examples of how to write a more functional JavaScript in ES6.
-- Where possible, examples will be compared to non-functional programming code.
+- Where possible, examples will be compared to imperative style code.

 ## Instructions